Skip to Content

 Not only is it a great nostalgia trip, but the theatre’s art deco style is a must-see for any architecture buffs.

-14. Visit the Aquatic center
+15. Visit the Aquatic Center

 Not all activities in Revelstoke in winter need to revolve around outdoor sports and snow.
 Take a break from the cold and head to Revelstoke’s state-of-the-art aquatic center for a swim.
-This pool is fun for the whole family complete with a lazy river, waterslide, climbing wall, hot tub, sauna, and steam room.
+This pool is fun for the whole family, complete with a lazy river, waterslide, climbing wall, hot tub, sauna, and steam room.
 A family day pass is a very affordable $15 CAD.

 For me, this is the perfect place for a warm soak in the hot tub after all those hours spent in the winter cold!